 Policy responses to COVID-19 are complex, context-specific, and rapidly evolving – with different countries pursuing varying approaches to managing the pandemic.
 Documenting these policies can help us understand and assess government responses to COVID-19 over time.

 Our policy tracker provides a description and timeline of national policy and health system responses to COVID-19 in England.
 The full tracker includes data on what changes have been introduced, when, why, and by whom – as well as how these changes have been communicated by policymakers.
 We track policy changes in five areas – from health and care system changes to wider social and economic policy.

-The interactive timeline below shows the key policies and events since 31 December 2019, and there's more detail on what our five policy areas cover and summaries of the key developments for each in the drop down boxes below.
+The interactive timeline below shows the key policies and events since 31 December 2019, and there's more detail on what our five policy areas cover in the drop down boxes below.

 Download the full tracker

 What does the tracker cover?